 I'm totally overgeneralizing and I know it.
 Somewhere, at this very moment, a heterosexual man is renting Beaches.
-But Guy Movies and Chick Flicks clearly appeal powerfully to their respective genders.
+But no one can deny that "guy movies" and "chick flicks" clearly appeal powerfully to their respective genders.

-Hollywood's solution for the middle ground, the Date Movie, is supposed to appeal perfectly to both men and women.
-I'm talking about films like Jerry Maguire, Eternal Sunshine Of The Spotless Mind, or Say Anything.
-They look good on paper: a little bit of Pink syrup, a little bit of blue syrup; the spine of a love story and an evolving relationship for the ladies; some edgy jokes or a hot lingerie scene for the fellers.
+Hollywood's solution for the middle ground, the "date movie," is supposed to appeal perfectly to both men and women.
+I'm talking about films like Jerry Maguire, Eternal Sunshine Of The Spotless Mind, or Juno.
+They look good on paper: a little bit of Pink syrup, a little bit of blue syrup; an an evolving relationship for the ladies; some edgy jokes or sports for the guys.
 You pray you get Knocked Up, and not Gigli.
-What's your favorite movie to watch together?

 But guys never love these movies.
-Oh, we go all right—but we're there because we want to see YOU.
-We always find something to watch and/or laugh at, but don't kid yourself: we definitely feel like we're taking one for the team.
+Oh, we go all right—but we're dating you (or married to you) and we want to see YOU.
+We always find something to watch and/or laugh at, but don't kid yourself: We definitely feel like we're taking one for the team.
 Jen Aniston in a towel is nice but doesn't erase the sneaking suspicion that we've been tricked into watching a chick flick in disguise.